Here are 6 reasons why you’re feeling unfulfilled:

 3. You’re not setting realistic expectations of yourself.

-Then there’s the other side of the coin where you have such high expectations of yourself – expectations of greatness.
+Then there’s the other side of the coin where you have such high expectations of yourself.
+Expectations of greatness.
 You know where you want to go, but you’re completely paralyzed by the fact that you’re not there yet.
 You’re somewhere in a Chinese forest but you want to be with your feet in the sand in Florida.
 Something like that.
 You don’t know what it takes to get there.
 You don’t have the resources or the know-how.
 All you want to do is be the next J.K Rowling.
 Or Richard Branson.
 It’s easy to look at a finished product and forget all the million and one steps it takes to bring it to life.
 Everything you see around you, trains, planes, cranes (feeling rhymey) were once an idea in someone’s head until they decided to initiate the process of creation.

 If you’re paralyzed by grandiose expectations of yourself, you’ll be extremely unfulfilled in life if they don’t come to pass at the time you expect them to.
-While dreaming big is a fantastic idea, setting realistic daily, weekly, and monthly goals are much more likely to revitalize you and keep you going.
+While dreaming big is a fantastic idea, setting realistic daily, weekly, and monthly goals is much more likely to revitalize you and keep you going.
 Realign the expectations you have of yourself with your current reality.
 You should definitely have something to work towards but if your immediate expectation is to be the next best American Novelist by the end of the year, you’re not setting realistic expectations.
 Start by writing up the first draft.
 That’s it.

 4. You’re constantly on the comparison bandwagon.